prenext/suff/README.md

-# epicjs
+# suff

-Welcome to `epicjs` – a powerful and flexible framework designed to streamline the creation of REST APIs with Node.js and Express.
-Whether you’re a beginner looking for a quick setup or an experienced developer seeking a customizable solution, `epicjs` simplifies the process of building and configuring your APIs.
+Welcome to `suff` – a powerful and flexible framework designed to streamline the creation of REST APIs with Node.js and Express.
+Whether you’re a beginner looking for a quick setup or an experienced developer seeking a customizable solution, `suff` simplifies the process of building and configuring your APIs.

 ## Overview

-`epicjs` automates the setup of common backend components, so you can focus on developing your application instead of spending time on boilerplate code and configuration.
-With `epicjs`, you can choose your preferred language (TypeScript or JavaScript) and database (Mongoose or Prisma) during installation.
+`suff` automates the setup of common backend components, so you can focus on developing your application instead of spending time on boilerplate code and configuration.
+With `suff`, you can choose your preferred language (TypeScript or JavaScript) and database (Mongoose or Prisma) during installation.
 The framework also provides a well-structured folder layout and integrates useful tools like `dotenv` for environment management and logging capabilities.

 ## Features